“No More Heroes Anymore”

-This paper analysed the ways in which British and French explorers, missionaries, officers or administrators involved in the European takeover of Africa were promoted, manufactured and ‘packaged’ for home consumption in the context of the wave of ‘New Imperialism’.
+This paper analyses the ways in which British and French explorers, missionaries, officers and administrators involved in the European takeover of Africa were promoted, manufactured and ‘packaged’ for home consumption in the context of the wave of ‘New Imperialism’.
 The socio-cultural, political, technical and commercial processes that led to the emergence of imperial heroes provide a valuable insight into the mechanisms that favoured the emergence of popular expressions of imperialism.

-Berny Sèbe is a Lecturer in Colonial and Postcolonial Studies at the University of Birmingham, with research interests in the cultural history of the French and British empires, the decolonization of the Sahara and the legacy of European imperialisms in a comparative perspective.
+Berny Sèbe is Lecturer in Colonial and Postcolonial Studies at the University of Birmingham, with research interests in the cultural history of the French and British empires, the decolonisation of the Sahara and the legacy of European imperialisms in a comparative perspective.
 He has published several articles and book chapters, is currently revising his thesis for publication and is co-editing a volume entitled ‘Echoes of Empire’.

 Cristina Pividori: ‘War Heroes and Pacifists on the Same Front: Re-reading Heroism in Two Imperial War Memoirs’